Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 Mistake 1: Relying Only on the Resume Upload

-The single most damaging mistake.
-Candidates upload a polished resume, assume the parser handled everything correctly, and submit without checking the forms.
-The result is an application with missing data, wrong dates, and incomplete skills.
-You are effectively invisible to recruiter searches.
+The single most damaging mistake is uploading a polished resume, assuming the parser handled everything correctly, and submitting without checking the forms.
+The result can be an application with missing data, wrong dates, and incomplete skills.

 Fix: Always verify every form field after the parser runs.
 Open your resume side by side with the Workday form and compare line by line.